Everything You Need to Know About Radiological Hazards and Food Safety

 If you want to evaluate possible radiological hazards, successfully understand these risks, and remove them from your foods, you may have to dig into your food supply chain to identify the sources of your product, including raw materials, ingredients, and packaging materials.

-HACCP Online Training, which will teach you how to identify food safety hazards and implement science-based controls to maintain integrity.
+Following the HACCP framework is critical to successfully managing this investigation and identifying all control points.
+In AIB International’s HACCP Online Training, you’ll learn exactly how to identify food safety threats — including radiological food hazards — and implement science-based controls to maintain integrity.